wx-chevalier/Awesome-Lists-and-CheatSheets/Specials/Awesome-CS-Collections.md

 - [Freely available programming books](https://github.com/EbookFoundation/free-programming-books): List of Free Learning Resources

-- [Hackr](https://hackr.io/): Find the Best Programming Courses & Tutorials
+- [Hackr](https://hackr.io/): Find the Best Programming Course & Tutorial

 - [The Coding Train](https://www.youtube.com/user/shiffman/about): Subjects covered range from the basics of programming languages like JavaScript (with p5.js) and Java (with Processing) to generative algorithms like physics simulation, computer vision, and data visualization.